Water: Calming and refreshing when you’re relaxing at the lake or seaside, potentially catastrophic when it’s trapped inside the walls of your home.

 Applying Flashing

-The steps to install self-adhering flashing are simple:
+The steps to install peel-and-stick waterproofing membrane are simple:

 - Clean and dry the application surface.
 Dirt or debris can prevent the flashing from adhering properly.

-- Measure and cut the flashing using a straight edge and a sharp blade for a clean, precise cut.
+- Measure and cut the self-adhesive waterproofing membrane using a straight edge and a sharp blade for a clean, precise cut.

 - Peel off the release paper.
 Most flashing has a split backing to facilitate application and allow you to expose and install half the flashing before, and half after, other components like house wrap or felt.